AhmedAmin90/sociality-react/README.md

 ![screenshot](src/assets/imgs/no-img.png)

 # Notification number:
-The notfication of each tab will show on the specified place in the notification button.
+The notification of each tab will show on the specified place in the notification button.

 ![screenshot](src/assets/imgs/notification-number.png)